 After an exhausting yet exciting day at Somnath, my next destination on the weekend trip was the old fort city of Junagadh.
 Junagadh, a small town in the foot of the Girnar hills, has an intriguing history spanning over two millenniums.
 The town has seen multiple change of regimes, some of them being laced with deceit and controversy before it was finally unified with India in yet another controversial move.
 Read more

-21st April, 2018; a fine dawn, I woke up for the nth time.
-I had been doing this for last 2 hours just to again fall asleep each time.
+21st April 2018; a fine dawn, I woke up for the nth time.
+I had been doing this for the last 2 hours just to again fall asleep each time.
 But this time before my eyelids could redo what they have been doing, I was hit with a strong pungent smell.
 As I looked around with dizzy eyes, everyone in the bus was struggling with the smell, either fanning their hands in front of their noses or covering it.
 I drew the curtains to look outside and saw factories lined up along the road.
 Read more

 Sabarmati Ashram was the residence of Mahatma Gandhi who stayed here along with his wife for 12 years.
 It is from this place that the Gandhiji started his famous Dandi march on 12 March 1930 to break the atrocious salt law imposed by the British.
 In the story of our independence, there are very few places more iconic than the Sabarmati ashram.
 Owing to its extraordinary historical significance, Sabarmati Ashram was declared a national monument by the Government of India.
 Read more